Forcepoint Alternative (2026): Why Zscaler, Netskope, and Cisco Umbrella Aren't an Architectural Upgrade

 • CASB depth.
 Netskope's CASB origin shows up in deep API integrations across hundreds of SaaS apps.
 Forcepoint CASB is competitive but less deep on app-by-app coverage.

 • Private backbone.
-NewEdge is Netskope's architectural differentiator and is regularly cited in performance benchmarks.
+NewEdge is Netskope's architectural differentiator.
 Forcepoint runs on more conventional PoPs.

 • AI governance feature set.
-Netskope ships GenAI Risk Score, SkopeAI policies, and Shadow AI dashboards as a 2025/2026 focus area.
+Netskope ships GenAI Risk Score, SkopeAI policies, and Shadow AI dashboards as a 2025/2026 focus.
 Forcepoint's AI governance story is less developed.

 • Pricing model.
 Netskope's SSE bundles typically price at a premium per user.
 Forcepoint ONE pricing is generally lower at comparable scope.